alertmanager/alert_manager_docs/docs/configuration_manual.md

 high   | medium  | high
 high   | high    | critical

-Refer to "Configure Impact, Urgency and Priority" if you need to customize this behaviour.
+Refer to [Configure Impact, Urgency and Priority](configuration_manual.md#configure-impact-urgency-and-priority) if you need to customize this behaviour.

-#### Auto Assignment
+### Auto Assignment

 Alert Manager allows incidents to be automatically assigned to owners.